jkoerte/jkoerte.github.io/essays/reflect-on-ai.md

 ## I. Introduction
 AI in *anything* is undoubtedly a very controversial topic in this generation, and as for its role in education, English teachers might have some strong words on the matter...

+The current president of UH, Wendy Hensel, on the other hand, seems quite enthusiastic about [implementing](https://www.hawaii.edu/news/2026/07/16/ai-strategy-bor/) it.

+Here we have two sides of the argument, but my views fall somewhere in-between.
+I believe that AI can be a very useful tool for improving education, but not replacing it.
+As such, the way students use AI needs to be regulated

 Opinion on Ai how it diverts from Hensel and or what it brings to table/shouldn't be used for how it is use for SE